Lindaaa8/DailyCodingProblem/README.md

 5. Given a linked list, remove the n-th node from the end of list and return its head.

 6. Given a binary tree, determine if it is a valid binary search tree (BST).

+7. Given a singly linked list, determine if it is a palindrome.